amsk1982/techniqueforlife/content/workshops/meetings-without-masks.md

 location = "book for London"

 +++
+_To book, follow the links to the left_

 * Are you looking for love, connection, intimacy and relationship?
 * Are you finding it hard to meet the right person?
 * Have you tried the Internet, speed dating or the singles scene and felt it ring a bit hollow?
 Are you looking for more but not quite sure how to find it?